ndom91/terminal-homepage/readme.md

 ## Babel Plugin

-This example app makes use of [babel-plugin-import-pika-web][babel-plugin].
+This example app makes use of [babel-plugin-import-pika-web](https://www.npmjs.com/package/babel-plugin-import-pika-web).
 It transforms all absolute imports like so:

 ```js